-Also, the more forms and menus a page has, the lower your conversion rate is going to be.
+Also, the more fields a page has, the lower your conversion rate is going to be.

-…so don’t be automatically turned off by a page with a million forms:
+So don’t be automatically turned off by a page like this that requires 6 steps:

-If the traffic is motivated enough (for example, they just searched Google for “best online degrees”), I’ve found that they’ll fill out just about anything.
+If the traffic is motivated enough (for example, they your traffic comes from people searching in Google for “best online degrees”), I’ve found that they’ll fill out just about anything.

 “What If I Can’t Find an Offer?”

-Despite the fact that I tested about 20 different themes and ad placements, I wasn’t making jack with Adsense:
+Despite the fact that I tested about 20 different themes and ad placements, I wasn’t making ANY money with Adsense.

-That’s when I decided to switch out Adsense for an email/zip submit offer for a free Xbox.
+That’s when I decided to switch out Adsense for an email/zip submit offer for a free Xbox 360.

 Step #2: Join a Network

 If the offer looks good, it’s time to join the network that runs the offer.
-You can usually apply by clicking on a link on the offer page:
+You can apply by clicking on the “Join Network” link on the offer page:

 When you do, you’ll see an application like this:

-You’ll be asked to give them a phone number… which they will call.
+You’ll be asked to provide a phone number… which they will call.

-This is a huge stumbling block for most people.
-As affiliate marketers we’re accustomed to making money without having to talk to another human being.
+This is a stumbling block for a lot of people.
+As affiliate marketers we’re accustomed to making money online without having to talk to anyone.

-The fact is you’ll have to talk to someone on the phone to join a CPA network.
+If you want to join a CPA network, you’ll need to talk to someone on the phone.
 You may have to even fill out some actual paperwork.
-It’s no big deal, it’s just Real Company Stuff.
+It’s no big deal.